Fair Jobs Code - procurement guidelines for departments and agencies

 12.2.3 The powers and functions of the Commissioner are detailed in Part 3, Division 2 of the Local Jobs First Act 2003.

-12.2.4 Without in any way limiting the powers and functions of the Commissioner, the Commissioner’s role in relation to the Code and governance arrangements, is summarised in section 9.5 of the Code.
+12.2.4 Without in any way limiting the powers and functions of the Commissioner, the Commissioner’s role in relation to the code and governance arrangements, is summarised in section 9.5 of the code.

 13. Complaints management

-13.1 The FJC Unit will have authority to receive, investigate and resolve complaints in relation to the suitability of a Supplier to hold a Certificate.
+13.1 The FJC Unit will have authority to receive, investigate and resolve complaints in relation to the suitability of a supplier to hold a Certificate.

 13.2 Complaints will be managed in accordance with the Department of Jobs, Precincts and Regions policies and procedures (with any necessary modifications) and in line with the Victorian Ombudsman’s Complaint Good Practice Guide for Public Sector Agencies.